krrishkh/krrishkh/README.md

 # 👋 Hey there, I'm Krrish!

-🎓 I'm a Final-year undergraduate at IIT Kanpur.
+I'm a Final-year undergraduate at IIT Kanpur.
-🚀 I love building end-to-end products and bringing ideas to life through code.
+I love bringing ideas to life through code.

 ---